California Lutheran University offers 37 major and 33 minor programs of study within the University’s three schools:

 Community Counseling Services

-For more information, contact the CLU MFC Center
+For more information, contact the Cal Lutheran MFC Center

-Financial aid is available for many destinations, and with a wide variety of CLU programs, partner-affiliate programs and external programs to choose from (both international and domestic), students can study almost anywhere in the world.
+Financial aid is available for many destinations, and with a wide variety of Cal Lutheran programs, partner-affiliate programs and external programs to choose from (both international and domestic), students can study almost anywhere in the world.